yuhsuanko/yuhsuanko.github.io/project.md

 ---
 layout: page
 title: Projects
-subtitle: data science projects (still editing)
+subtitle: Data Science Projects (still editing)
 ---

 ## Neural Network-Based Detection of AI-Generated Human Images
 **Feb 2025 – Mar 2025**
-Developed AI-generated human image detection model using CNNs and pretrained DINOv2, achieving 70% accuracy for deepfake and fraud detection.
+Developed an AI-generated human image detection model using CNNs and pretrained DINOv2, achieving 70% accuracy for deepfake and fraud detection.

 ---

 ## Spotify Music Recommendation System
 **Feb 2025 – Mar 2025**
 Built a personalized recommendation system using K-Means, XGBoost, and NLP (Word2Vec, TF-IDF), improving playlist engagement by 60%.

+---

+## Chicago Crime Analysis and Arrest Prediction
+**Oct 2024 – Dec 2024**
+Analyzed crime records from the City of Chicago to uncover spatial-temporal patterns and identify high-risk offense types.
+Built a logistic regression model to predict arrests with 80% precision and 81% AUC, highlighting narcotics and weapons violations as key predictors.

 ---